All Episodes

 If that's the goal, and you can do it without turning it into a gun debate.

-Let's say, as a result of this shooting, they banned AR-15s, which was used in this particular shooting in Parkland.
+And here's how the gun debate goes: Let's say as a result of this shooting, they banned AR-15s, which was used in this particular shooting in Parkland.

 Okay, the biggest loss of life in a school shooting happened to be Virginia Tech.

-In that school shooting, they use pistols.
+In that school shooting, they used pistols.

-Because you can't deal with the evil that lurks in the hearts of every man, woman, and child on this earth.
+I don't think that secures anything because you can't deal with the evil that lurks in the hearts of every man, woman, and child on this earth.

 But you've got to predict that these people exist because they do exist.

-So the first thing that I would do is I would have every school district ask the hard question, who are the kids that are now the most likely to be in trouble?
+So, the first thing that I would do is, I would have every school district ask the hard question: who are the kids that are now the most likely to be in trouble?

-Who do we know that's struggling and maybe they're a little antisocial, maybe they're quote, a little weird, maybe every school should look at the social media sites of every kid in their school.
+Maybe every school should look at the social media sites of every kid in their school.

 You can do that fairly expeditiously.